-Thompson has made numerous contributions to the show with his catalog of hilarious impressions that include Bill Cosby, Rev. Al Sharpton, Charles Barkley, Cee-Lo Green and Whoopi Goldberg, and by playing memorable characters such as DJ Dynasty Handbag, the scathingly fierce co-host of "Deep House Dish," boisterous second wife Virginiaca Hastings, and "Weekend Update" correspondent Jean K. Jean.
-Thompson has most recently garnered praise from audiences for playing characters Lorenzo McIntosh, a convict who uses "scare tactics" with delinquents, and D'Andre Cole, the disruptive singing talk show host on the wildly popular sketch, "What Up with That."
+Thompson has made numerous contributions to the show with his slew of hilarious impressions that include Reverend Al Sharpton, Charles Barkley and Steve Harvey, and by playing memorable characters such as DJ Dynasty Handbag, the scathingly fierce co-host of "Deep House Dish," boisterous second wife Virginiaca Hastings, and "Weekend Update" correspondent Jean K. Jean.
+Thompson has most recently garnered praise from audiences for playing characters Lorenzo McIntosh, a convict who uses "scare tactics" with delinquents, and D'Andre Cole, the disruptive singing talk show host on the wildly popular sketch "What Up with That."

-Thompson lives in Florida and New York City.
+Thompson lives in Florida and New York City with his wife and daughter.
 His birthday is May 10.